Understanding Cultural Persistence and Change

 The estimation procedure takes the following steps:

-- Specify the DML model: in this case, the PLM.
+- Specify the target estimand: in this case, the PLM coefficient.

 - Specify the learners: choose the learners for the conditional expectation functions for the outcome variable and the causal variable of interest.